kajamiko/cookbook/README.md

 - user can see website's summary, by clicking on 'Statistics' button on navigation bar.
 - user can choose between summarising categories or most active users, as well as choose a chart type, by submitting the form on the page.

+## Features do d
 I do have many ideas of how to improve my application.
 Here are some of them:

 1. First and most important is to make accounts secure and provide such features as retrieving forgotten passwords, disabling accounts.
 3. Separating different parts of user's filter, so that user will be able to discard any filters without using query form again.
 4. Re-structuring database by adding sub-categories.
-5. Allowing users to search through recipes stored in their cookbooks.
+5. Allowing users to search through all recipes stored in their cookbooks.
+6. Probably less important, but so far editing recipe title is not validated.
+This bug has no effect on using deployed app, as the recipes are identified through their id field.
+However, it is a bit annoying in automated tests.

 Technologies Used
 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.